DeveloperCielo/API-3.0/source/english.md

 ## What is Tokenization of Cards:

 It is a platform that allows secure storage of sensitive credit card data.
 This data is transformed into an encrypted code called “token”, which can be stored in a database.
-With the platform, the store will be able to offer features like “Buy with 1 click” and “Retry of transaction sending”, always preserving the integrity and the confidentiality of the information.
+With the platform, the store will be able to offer features like “One-click buy” and “Retry Transaction”, always preserving the integrity and the confidentiality of the information.